 Architecture Overview

-2. process_csv_to_bigquery (CloudEvent Trigger): This function is triggered when a new file appears in the GCS bucket.
-It reads the file, identifies the correct parser based on its filename, transforms the data according to a predefined schema, and loads it into the target BigQuery table.
+3. drive_process_csv_to_bigquery (Cloud Storage Trigger): The final link in the chain.
+This function is triggered automatically when a new file appears in the Cloud Storage bucket.
+It reads the file, uses a flexible configuration to parse and transform the data, and loads the clean, structured result into the final BigQuery table.

 {